For most people getting student loans is a pretty easy process.

 Step #2: Federal Loans First

 The easiest loans to get are also the best loans to have.
-Federal loans have the best repayment plans, and the best protections against future troubles.
+Federal loans have the best repayment plans and the best protection against future troubles.
 They are not perfect, but they are a far better option than any private loan.